What does a home cinema cost?

 Documentation

 Critically important but often missed - your system must be properly documented and labelled.
-This will help with future upgrades, or help the next owners if you move on.
+This will help with future upgrades, and help the next owners if you move on.

-My in-house documentation is excellent, and achieves the exacting standards of a CEDIA Award-winning project (twice).
+My in-house documentation is comprehensive, and achieves the exacting standards of a CEDIA Award-winning project.

 So what happens now?